haicy/HadoopGC/readme.txt

 2.1 Compress

 //Command:
-hadoop jar HadoopHRCM.jar cn/hpc/Driver {chromosome}
+hadoop jar HadoopGC.jar cn/hpc/Driver {chromosome}
-   -HadoopHRCM.jar is the compression executable file, required.
+   -HadoopGC.jar is the compression executable file, required.
    -cn/hpc/Driver is the main class name of the compression method, required.
    -{chromosome} is the to-be-compressed chromosome, required.

 //Notice:
-(1) lib directory should be put in the HadoopHRCM.jar (2) the reference sequence should be put in the hdfs://master:9000/reference/ directory and the filename should be set as {chromosome}.fa
+(1) lib directory should be put in the HadoopGC.jar (2) the reference sequence should be put in the hdfs://master:9000/reference/ directory and the filename should be set as {chromosome}.fa
 (3) the to-be-compressed file paths text file should be put in the ./path/ directory and hdfs://master:9000/path directory and the filename should be set as {chromosome}.txt.